 A survey of differential and integral calculus with applications.
 Topics include limits, the derivative, differentiation techniques, exponential and logarithmic functions, integration, applications of differentiation and integration.
 For students not planning to major in engineering or mathematics.
-(Prerequisite: MATH 1710 or four years of high school math which includes precalculus and 19 Math ACT.)
+(Prerequisite: MATH 1710 or MATH 1130 or four years of high school math which includes precalculus and 19 Math ACT.)